learn-co-curriculum/dsc-web-scraping-with-beautiful-soup/README.md

 https://scrapy.org/

 ## Summary
 You should now have a brief intro to web scraping!
-The possabilities are nearly endless with what you can do.
+The possibilities are nearly endless with what you can do.
 That said, be careful, as mentioned.